defgsus/nn-experiments/docs/logs/2025-08-23-evaluating-granite-llm.md

 - The `available_tools` section is pretty verbose json with nicely 2-space indentation.
 That's how the official template is rendering this, which certainly eats a lot of tokens when adding many tools.
 And yeah, although it's json, it will be parsed by a language model, not a json parser.
-- The *assistant* 'calls' the tool, hallucinates a return value and then messes up the json syntax with an unmatched `}`.
+- The *assistant* 'calls' the tool, 'hallucinates' a return value and then messes up the json syntax with an unmatched `}`.

 *I think this is ready to push to our users!*